ellenfaustine/knn-vs-decision-tree/README.md

 The aim is to evaluate the performance, strengths, and weaknesses of both algorithms when applied to the same dataset, and to reflect on their suitability for multi-class classification tasks.

 ## Problem Statement
-The coursework required implementing at least two machine learning algorithms studied in the module, applying them to a dataset of choice, and comparing their performance.
+The project involved implementing at least two machine learning algorithms studied in the module, applying them to a dataset of choice, and comparing their performance.
 One of the algorithms had to be implemented from scratch in Python, while standard libraries could be used for the other.

 In this project, I:
 - Implemented k-Nearest Neighbors (kNN) from scratch.